← Truth Beam

 Content provenance (C2PA / Content Credentials).
 These cryptographically sign a file and its edit history, so a viewer can check who signed it and how it was changed.
 That is valuable, but it certifies the bitstream and its handling, not that the scene in front of the camera was physically real.
 Truth Beam attests the physical light-in and light-out interaction itself, which signing alone does not.

 Watermark illumination (Noise-Coded Illumination, VeriLight).
 These embed a coded light signal at the scene and later correlate the video against it, close in spirit to Truth Beam.
 Noise-Coded Illumination uses fixed secret light codes, which leaves it more exposed to replay.
-VeriLight goes further, with a dynamic, content-bound signature, and its real advance is undetectability: the coded light is modulated so it stays invisible to both the eye and the camera.
-Truth Beam binds each moment to a public, unpredictable value, a drand beacon round, together with public time, so the light for a given moment could not have been produced before that moment's public value was drawn.
-The chief difference is undetectability: VeriLight's signal is imperceptible, while the Truth Beam recordings released here use visible projected light.
+VeriLight's signature is dynamic and content-bound - ground the Truth Beam has occupied since its 2023 recordings, whose emissions derive from the recording's own hash-chained history.
+Truth Beam additionally binds each moment to a public, unpredictable value, a drand beacon round, together with public time, so the light for a given moment could not have been produced before that moment's public value was drawn.
+VeriLight's distinctive contribution is imperceptibility: the coded light is modulated to stay invisible to the eye and unobtrusive in ordinary footage while remaining decodable, and making that survive real-world compression is genuine work - credit where it is due.

 Optical physical unclonable functions.
 The hardness reading of Truth Beam is in this lineage: a physical interaction that is hard to reproduce.
 The known caution from that field is modelling attacks, which is exactly why the hardness here is stated as a measured property against a declared attacker and budget, to be re-measured as attackers improve, rather than as an absolute.